Co-producer Mike Wlodarczyk tosses

 Heath and Wlodarczyk were hoping for comedy or sci-fi, but they drew romance, which unnerved them.
 They weren't prepared for that one.

-As soon as Heath learned the genre, he and Wlodarczyk made a list of items they needed: a fish, a fishbowl, balloons, a dress for their 6-foot-4-inch fairy, a toga for Cupid, and a bow and arrow.
+As soon as Heath learned the genre, he and Wlodarczyk made a list of items they needed: a fish, a fishbowl, balloons, a dress for their 6-foot-4-inch fairy, a toga for Cupid, and a

 Of the stories they'd brainstormed weeks before, the one that might work now is a concept for a fish out of water.
 Heath and Wlodarczyk agonize for two hours writing the script.
 They finally get it down.